 Social and mental effects of UI:

-Urinary incontinence can have an impact on the physical, psychological and social well-being of the patients.
+Urinary incontinence treatment is needed as the problem can have an impact on the physical, psychological and social well-being of the patients.
 Depression and incontinence both results in decrease in quality of life.
 When they occur together they have a combined effect on the mental and physical health leading to a negative perception of the person towards their illness.
 Embarrassed of their problem the sufferers never come up with it and end up being isolated.

 Facts that you need to know: